How To Help Your Child Succeed In School (& Avoid Report Card Surprises)

 Build Good Habits At The Start Of The School Year

-2. Good grades start with good homework habits; having a well-planned routine is key to making sure good habits stick throughout the school year.
+Good grades start with good homework habits; a well-planned routine ensures good habits stick throughout the school year.

-Create an after-school schedule with your child that clearly outlines how much time should be spent doing homework, when the homework will be completed, and how much time is allowed for other activities.
+Create an after-school schedule with your child that outlines how much time they should spend doing homework, when to complete it, and how much time is allowed for other activities.

-Setting a schedule lets your child know what is expected of him or her each day and how to effectively manage his or her time.
+Setting a schedule lets your child know what is expected of them each day and how to manage their time effectively.

-4. Check in with your child each day after school to find out what he or she learned in class, what homework was assigned, and when projects or assignments are due.
+Check in with your child each day after school to find out what they learned in class, what homework was assigned, and when assignments are due.

-6. There may be times where your child’s teacher doesn’t assign homework, but it’s important to keep your child engaged after school every day.
+Occasionally, your child’s teacher may not assign homework, but it’s important to keep your child engaged after school every day.

-Whether it’s reviewing notes from class, reading a book, or completing practice questions from a textbook, there are always opportunities for further learning.
-Encouraging your child to complete work regardless if homework is assigned will help him or her maintain good after-school habits.
+Whether reviewing notes from class, reading a book, or completing practice questions from a textbook, there are always opportunities for further learning.
+Encouraging your child to complete work nightly will help them maintain good after-school habits.

 Have Conversations About The First Report Card

-8. Report card time is a good opportunity to have a conversation with your child about how he or she is feeling.
-Talk about performance in school, the teacher’s comments, what subjects he or she is enjoying, and what areas he or she finds are challenging.
+Report card time is a good opportunity to have a conversation with your child about how they are feeling.
+Discuss their school performance, the teacher’s comments, what subjects they enjoy, and what areas they find challenging.

-Find positive things to talk about first, such as a good comment or progress being made Discuss poor grades or areas of concern, but avoid having your child feel that this conversation is a punishment.
+Find positive things to discuss, such as a good comment or note-worthy progress.
+Discuss poor grades or areas of concern, but avoid having your child feel that this conversation is a punishment.

-Instead, ask questions about why your child feels like he or she is struggling, or what he or she thinks happened to end up with lower grades.
+Instead, ask questions about why your child feels like they are struggling or what they think happened to end up with lower grades.
 Validating your child’s struggles by acknowledging them is important for creating a plan to improve in the future.

-10. Relying on your child’s perspective about how school is going doesn’t always give you a clear picture.
+Relying on your child’s perspective about how school is going doesn’t always provide a clear picture.
 Parent-teacher interviews are a chance to gauge how your child is doing in class, address report card concerns, and create a plan for improvement.

 Developing a relationship with your child’s teacher is important to keep open and frequent communication about your child’s progress.

-12. Express your confidence in your child by letting him or her know that improvement is within his or her reach.
-Let your child know that he or she doesn’t have to tackle challenges alone and that you are available for support.
+Express your confidence in your child by letting them know that improvement is within their reach.
+Let your child know that they don’t have to tackle challenges alone and that you are available for support.

 When children know parents are willing to help them succeed, they are more likely to seek out support when they are struggling.